- | HOME

 Mindo is a safe, small village that boasts what many describe as the ‘perfect climate’ – a subtropical climate that is warm year-found and rarely climbs above the mid-20s (C) or below the mid-teens (at night).
 The rainfall is significant, with precipitation throughout the year and an average annual rainfall of well over 2,000 mm, which is more highly concentrated during rainy season (January to May).
 The rain is quite predictable, however, generally not starting until mid to late afternoon, so it is easy to plan our daily activities around staying dry.
 Mindo is located in a cloud forest, and as such, is green and lush, offering the ideal climate for mosses, orchids, and ferns to thrive.
 As it is located right on the Equator (which we will cross a few times), the sun sets and rises just after 6:00 a.m & p.m. all year round.

-Our accommodations are at the Casa de Cecilia, simple yet beautiful lodgings located on the banks of the Canchupi River.
+Our accommodations are in Alison’s bed and breakfast tucked away just behind the Casa de Cecilia, simple yet beautiful lodgings located on the banks of the Canchupi River.
 The three cabins that make up the Casa de Cecilia are quite removed from the village’s hustle and bustle, even though it is only a short walk (just a few minutes) to the village’s main square.
 Cecilia Perez was the first person in Mindo to host international guests – right in the house we will be staying in – starting early in the 1980s.
 Cecilia has since passed away, and her daughter, Paola Peňafiel is now the Owner and Host of Casa de Cecilia.
 It remains one of the tourist favourites for accommodations in the village.
 Cecilia was Alison’s mother-in-law and Paola is her sister-in-law.
 Everyone says the same thing about this place – ‘it’s paradise’.

 Alison will be at Quito’s airport awaiting your arrival.
 Depending on what time you check into the hotel, located in the heart of the historical centre, you may have the opportunity to catch your first glimpses of the capital city.
 Quito is considered one of the most beautiful cities in the western hemisphere, separated into the old colonial centre, where our hotel is located, and the newer more commercial centre.
 The long, skinny city sits almost directly on the equatorial line, nestled among volcanoes, at over 2,850 meters (almost 10,000 feet) above sea level.
 You may feel the altitude a little right away, so take the opportunity to acclimatize.
 The natural remedy of coca tea is at your disposal in the hotel lobby, as needed.
 The old city is full of beautiful historical buildings, squares, and churches, many of which are a very short walk from the hotel.
 Accommodations: Casa Montero (Quito).